 United Way of San Luis Obispo (SLO) County - Community Impact Fund

-Grants of up to $5,000 to San Luis Obispo County, California nonprofit organizations for programs that will make a positive and measurable impact on local communities.
-Funding is intended for education, health, financial stability, and nonprofit capacity building.
+Grants of up to $10,000 to San Luis Obispo County, California nonprofit organizations for programs that will make a positive and measurable impact on local communities.
+Funding is intended for projects in the impact areas of education, health, financial stability, and community strengthening.

 Focus Area Details:

 Education: Childhood and youth success is the cornerstone of individual and community success.
 These programs promote a well-rounded education and provide necessary tools for youth to reach their potential and develop the skills needed to become active participants in the community.

 Financial Stability: Improved economic mobility helps families, individuals and youth with limited resources achieve and maintain their independence and supporting services that foster self-sufficiency and long-term stability.